 Vinegar can also be combined with other common inexpensive cleaners to make it more powerful.

-This will definitely get some strong smells that vinegar alone might not.
+This will definitely eliminate some strong smells that vinegar alone might not.

 You need to be very careful with this combination.
 Peracetic acid can be dangerous to your skin, eyes, and even to your throat and lungs if the fumes are inhaled.

 Sunlight is one of the best sterilizers that there is.
 When your livewell is cleaned and rinsed, open it up to the sun and let the ultraviolet rays, heat, and drying clear out anything you missed.

 In fact, every time I clean and flush out my boat, I open all of the hatches and compartments and let the sunshine do its work!

 What Causes Boat Livewells To Stink So Bad?

 The most common cause of foul odor from boat livewell units is decomposing fish, bait, or other natural materials stuck in the internal pipes and hoses.

 That is why it’s so important to thoroughly flush out your livewell systems with safe cleaners after each use.